d2r2/go-max7219/README.md

 This functionality works not only with Raspberry PI, but with counterparts as well (tested with Raspberry PI and Banana PI).
 It will works with any Raspberry PI clone, which support Kernel SPI bus, but you should in advance make SPI bus device present in /dev/ list.

 ## FAQ

+## Credits

+This project is mainly a fork of respective functionality originally written by Richard Hull in python: <https://github.com/rm-hull/max7219>.
+Newetheless it differs in some parts: refuse some functionality (works only with matrix led), include extra functionality (extra fonts, support of national languages).

 ## License